Should I have travelers insurance?

 We do supply WiFi as well as a desk top Macintosh Computer (iMac).

-We have a flat screen t.v. in the bedroom which is hooked up to Apple T.V., which supplies both Hulu Plus, and Netflix.
+We have a flat screen t.v. in the bedroom which is hooked up to Apple T.V., which supplies both Hulu Plus, Netflix and HBO Now.
 We do not have cable television, but if it is important, there are web sites which allow you to watch the major American networks live for free.

 When are your check in and check out times?